FirelightWP/easy-fancybox/readme.txt

 = Known Issues =

 - There is a conflict between the WP Slimstat plugin and the Easy FancyBox script for YouTube url conversion.
 When clicking a Youtube link, the movie opens in an overlay as it is supposed to but immediately after that, the complete page gets redirected to the original YouTube page.
 Adding a `class="noslimstat"` to the link is reported to work around the issue.
 - In FancyBox 1.3.3 there is a problem with image stretching in the Google Chrome browser.
 This is worked around in Easy FancyBox 1.3.3.4.2 by disabling the autoDimensions feature.
+Since version 1.3.4, this has been resolved.

 == Screenshots ==